ikn/gw2-tools/gw2-arcdps-install/README.gw2-arcdps-install.md

 # Usage

-`gw2-arcdps-install INSTALL_DIR`
+Takes no arguments.

+## Environment variables

-- `INSTALL_DIR`: path to the directory containing the Guild Wars 2 executable
+- `GW2_INSTALL_PATH` or `WINEPREFIX` (required): directory containing the Guild Wars 2 executable, or try to work out this directory from the Wine data directory

 # Notes